 Since May 2006, we regularly offer pre- and post-doctoral assistant positions dedicated specifically to women.
 This special measure has already helped to increase the proportion of women among the scientific staff of our faculty by creating over 10 post- and 4 pre-doctoral assistant positions.
 According to our Plan on Women’s Advancement in Informatics , post-doctoral positions shall continue to be explicitly advertised for women.
 We have set ourselves the goal of being able to announce such dedicated post-doctoral positions every two to three years.

 In a TU Wien competition, the faculties were called upon to submit sustainable gender equality concepts.
 Our concept paper convinced the rectorate and in 2016, we have been awarded a tenure track position dedicated exclusively to women.
 In 2017, we were able to announce yet another such position.

 We bring young female pre-doctoral assistants to the forefront and position them as role models.
 One measure of this is the offer to partially cover the funding of conference participation from faculty funds if a woman gives the lecture.

-For visiting professors, i.a. at the Vienna PhD School of Informatics, a women’s quota has been implemented.
+For guest professors, i.a. at the TU Wien Informatics Doctoral School, a women’s quota has been implemented.
 At least one of 5 positions shall be awarded to a woman.